Guðmundur Þórarinsson

-Guðmundur "Gudi" Þórarinsson (born 15 April 1992) is an Icelandic professional footballer who plays as a left-back or left-midfielder for Armenian Premier League club FC Noah.
-He is also a well-known singer in his homeland Iceland.
+Guðmundur "Gudi" Þórarinsson (born 15 April 1992) is an Icelandic professional footballer who plays as a left-back or left-midfielder for Besta deild karla club ÍA.
+He is also a well-known singer in Iceland.

 Club career

 On 28 January 2020, Guðmundur joined Major League Soccer side New York City on a free transfer from Swedish first division club IFK Norrköping.
 Following the 2021 season, New York City opted to decline their contract option on Guðmundur.

 On 8 July 2024, Armenian Premier League club FC Noah announced the signing of Guðmundur.
 On 7 June, Noah announced that they had extended their contract with Guðmundur for another season.

+On 18 January 2026, Besta deild karla club ÍA announced the signing of Guðmundur to a two-year contract.